richardanaya/cryptoidentity/README.md

 #Cryptography As Identity

 This library was made to give very basic functionality for people to cryptographically verify each others identity and communicate with each other.
-It really only does three things, but they are powerful
+It really only does four things, but they are powerful

 * **Generate a cryptographic identity**
 * **Create a safe cryptographic identity that can be given to other people**
 * **Let public communicate with you securely with safe identity**
 * **Communicate with public with messages verified with safe identity**

-With these two simple methods, you can start talking with other people to setup conversations between cryptoidentities
+With these two simple methods, you can start talking with other people to setup conversations between crypto identities

 1. Person A signs a message to public letting them know they are here!
-2. Person B encrypts a message including Person B's safe identity and sends to Person A
+2. Person B encrypts a message including Person B's identity and sends to Person A
-3. Person A decrypts message with Person A's private key, and now has Person B's public Key
+3. Person A decrypts message with Person B's identity
-4. Person A encrypts a message only Person B can read by decrypting with Person B's private key!

 Person A and B can now talk encrypted back and forth with each other